ysj1173886760/asst1-1/README.md

 To conclude, workload imbanlance is the reason why we didn't get linear speedup

+Instead using the blocking assignment, i've changed our static assignment policy to interleaved assignment.
+So every thread are working on the interleaved rows on the image.

+With this method, i've gained 6.90x speedup on view2, and 7.04x speedup on view1

+Since my machine has 12 logical core, so i can gain nearly 10x speedup when i've launched 12 threads.
+But only get 6x speedup when i've launched 16 threads.
+I think the performance will bounded by the context switching

 ## Program 2: Vectorizing Code Using SIMD Intrinsics (25 points) ##

 Take a look at the function `clampedExpSerial` in `prog2_vecintrin/main.cpp` of the